Connect with us

 Image/Tutorial: Glue Sticks Blog

-To make tissue paper vase firstly, brushed the vase with a light coat of mod podge and began applying small circles of tissue paper to it.
-Work in small sections as you go because mod podge dries quickly.
-Now let the edges overhang so that every edge was covered and just trimmed them later when they were dry.
+To make a tissue paper vase, firstly, brushed the vase with a light coat of Mod Podge and began applying small circles of tissue paper to it.
+Work in small sections as you go because Mod Podge dries quickly.
+Now let the edges overhang so that every edge is covered, and just trim them later when they are dry.
 Then every last inch was covered in tissue dots.
 Now layered all over each other, making sure to press them down as we went for a smooth finish.
-After that, we added a layer of mod podge on top to seal the vase and waterproof it.
+After that, we added a layer of Mod Podge on top to seal the vase and waterproof it.
 You can add a sweet-smelling flower from the front yard.

 Vase Bottle Craft